ACMClassCourse-2022/Raytracing-2023/README.md

 #### Task 5 (10 pts): Final scene

 - Complete a final scene, which should be more complex than the scenes in the books.
 If your work looks pretty or has aesthetic value, you will get extra points
-- Or, your final scene can just render our project name `Ray Tracing`.
+- Or, your final scene can just be a banner or a logo of our project `Ray Tracing`.
 Look at the current banner at the top of this page, you can make a better one, with your own ray tracer

 #### Task 6 (10 pts): Code review